ethicalainetwork/EthicalForms/README.md

-Render docx, xlsx, pptx & pdf in nextjs and reactjs.
-This is simple demonstration for render docx, xlsx, pptx & pdf in nextjs and reactjs.
+Host a forn nextjs and reactjs.

 ## Getting Started